mendix/docs/content/studio/publishing-app.md

 ## 1 Introduction

 In Mendix Studio, the **Preview** allows you to experience how your app will look like for end-users and business stakeholders when it is published.
 In this way, you will use the preview mode to verify your own changes while developing your app.
-This is an opportunity to test your app logic, design, and behavior: since end-users cannot access the preview environment, you can fill your app with various test data that is not visible to end-users.
-Also, the preview allows you to switch between different user roles in your app and test your app from the perspective of each role.
+This is an opportunity to test your app logic, design, and behavior: since end-users cannot access the preview environment, you can fill your app with various test data.
+Also, the preview allows you to switch between different user roles in your app (when [security](setting-security) is enable) and test your app from the perspective of each role.
 For more information on testing your user roles, see [Demo Users](setting-security#demo-users) in *Security, Roles & Permissions*.

 **Publishing** means getting your app up and running in a cloud environment to make it available for the end-users.
 When the app is ready to be shared with end-users, you need to publish it.
 At a later stage, when you add new features and improve your app, you need to publish your app to make these changes available to your users.

 ## 2 Previewing Your App

-The app preview shows you what your app will look like after it is published.
+The app preview shows you what your app will look like for end-users.
 Previewing your app does not change the published app.
 Also, the preview environment has a separate database from the published app, that means you can create your own test data without polluting the data in the published application.

 To preview your app, click **Preview** in the top-right corner of Studio.